pingcap/docs/tidb-cloud/terraform/terraform-overview.md

 If you are looking to a simplified ways to automate resource provisioning and your infrastructure workflow.
 You can try out our TiDB Cloud Terraform provider with the capabilities:

 - Get your project information
-- Get cluster spec information, like supported cloud_provider, region, node size and so on
+- Get cluster spec information, such as supported cloud_provider, region, and node size.
 - Mange your developer tier and dedicated tier, including create, scale, paused and resume the cluster
 - Create and delete the backup for your cluster
 - Create the restore task for your cluster